Temples of The Church of Jesus Christ of Latter-day Saints

 Temple Site

 The Torreón Mexico Temple will be constructed on a 0.89-acre site at the corner of Paris and Amsterdam Streets across the street from an existing meetinghouse in the city of Gómez Palacio.
 The single-story temple will be approximately 10,000 square feet.2 Plans also call for an ancillary building to house patron accommodations, a distribution center, and a residence for the temple president and matron.
-The meetinghouse will be expanded to house an arrival center.
+The meetinghouse will also be expanded to house an arrival center.

 Temple Announcement